17+ Facebook Live Stats that Will Blow Your Mind

 Watch Facebook Live

-7. The best time to go live on Facebook is anywhere between 1 pm to 3 pm on a workday.
+10. The best time to do Facebook Live is between 1 pm to 3 pm on a workday.

 (Search Engine Journal)

 When it comes to the best time for Facebook Live, you have to be mindful to catch your audience’s attention.
-On workdays, early afternoon is the most convenient because this is when employees have their lunch break.
+The early afternoon is the most convenient on workdays because this is when employees have their lunch break.

 And during this time, they’ll scroll through their social network feeds and see what’s new.
-So, it’s a great time for business to pop up with a live video during that time.
+So, it’s an excellent time for business to pop up with a live video during that time.

-Also, the after-work hours from 6 pm until 9 pm are when people usually watch videos and scroll through their Facebook feed.
-This is also another great slot to gather potential viewers and customers.
+The after-work hours from 6 pm until 9 pm are when people usually watch videos and scroll through their Facebook feed.
+It is also another great slot to gather potential viewers and customers.

-Businesses should avoid broadcasting live on national holidays or at times when their live broadcast is at the same time as another important event.
+Businesses should avoid broadcasting live on national holidays or when their live broadcast is at the same time as another significant event.

 (Social Media Today)